cyingliu/CS224n-Efficient-MT-BERT/README.md

 * Follow `setup.sh` to properly setup a conda environment and install dependencies.
 * There is a detailed description of the code structure in [STRUCTURE.md](./STRUCTURE.md), including a description of which parts you will need to implement.
-* You are only allowed to use libraries that are installed by `setup.sh`, external libraries that give you other pre-trained models or embeddings are

 ## Usage